BallAerospace/COSMOS/_docs/tools.md

 <td colspan="1">Filename of a an icon located in the data directory.
 Passing 'nil' or an empty string '' will result in Launcher using the default COSMOS icon.</td>
 <td colspan="1">No</td></tr>
 <tr>
-<td colspan="1"><span style="color: rgb(0,0,0);">Tool Parameters</span></td>
+<td colspan="1"><span>Tool Parameters</span></td>
-<td colspan="1"><span style="color: rgb(0,0,0);">Tool parameters as you would type on the command line.
+<td colspan="1"><span>Tool parameters as you would type on the command line.
 Specifying parameters here rather than in "Shell Command" will cause a dialog box to appear which allows the user to edit parameters if desired.
 Expected to be in parameter name/parameter value pairs. i.e. &mdash;config filename.txt.
 NOTE: The full configuration option name must be used rather than the short name.
-NOTE: These parameters will override any parameters specified in the Shell Command.</span></td>
+NOTE: These parameters will override any parameters specified in the Shell Command.
+Also, multiple options can be specified by seperating options with a pipe character | </span></td>
 <td colspan="1">No</td></tr></tbody></table>

 Example Usage: